Walking Sports & Orienteering

 Walking Sports

-Walking Sports are a slower version of the traditional game played at a walking pace with adapted rules.
+A slower version of the traditional game played at a walking pace with adapted rules.
 Sessions are fun and friendly with many health and social benefits.

 Orienteering

 Orienteering is an exciting outdoor activity that exercises mind and body.
 The aim is to navigate between control points marked on an orienteering map.
 Orienteering can take place anywhere from remote forest and countryside to urban areas, parks and school playgrounds.
-Each different terrain offers a new challenge, and when combined with changes of seasons and weather, it is said that no two orienteering events are the same.

 Orienteering equipment